 I like to let my readers know of good reads in the area of family-related food, health and nutrition.
 I’m going to be gradually expanding the recommended books in my product section.
 These are books I find credible, well written and sometimes life-changing.

-Over the past year I’ve worked hard to build trust with my readers.
+I’ve worked hard to build trust with my readers.
 I would never tell you I like a product when I don’t.
 Most of the books I review I seek out myself, knowing they are very likely to be credible and worth your time.
 I aim to bring the best expert advice to you!

 Below are a few books I’ve been meaning to review — and decided to review them all at once.
-Got a book you highly recommend?
-Let me know about it!

 Bridget Sweeney, MS, RD, has written a manual on nutrition for babies and toddlers.
 She goes through each nutrition stage including liquids (0-6 months), adding solids (6-12 months) and toddler feeding.